 On the other hand, a server operating system is specifically designed to run on server computers and offer network services to other computers and devices.
 It is usually more secure, robust and scalable than a general-purpose operating system.
 The server OS provides features like network file sharing, user authentication, and support for multiple users, which are essential for server operation.

 In short, while an operating system is the foundation of any computer, a server operating system is designed specifically for servers and offers advanced features required for running networked systems and apps.

 What are the Most Popular Server Operating Systems?

 There are five common types of server operating systems:

-If the topic is best operating system for server, Linux is definitely at the front of the line.
-There was a time when UNIX based operating system called Linux was the best server OS because it was a time-sharing operating system that supported small computers.
-Linux dates back to 1991 and is an excellent web server with many popular qualities, such as:
+If the topic is the best operating system for servers, Linux is definitely at the frontline.
+Based on UNIX, Linux is widely considered as one of the best OS options with web server capabilities for small computers.
+Linux dates back to 1991 and is considered by the developer and coding community as one of the best server OS options with many popular qualities, such as: